Toddler standing in a bright white kitchen holding a teal stainless steel water bottle with a flip-top straw lid, best toddler water bottles 2026

 Is stainless steel or plastic better for a toddler water bottle?

 Both work if they’re BPA-free.
 Stainless steel (18/8) keeps water colder longer and is more durable over time.
-Modern Tritan plastic (like CamelBak Renew) is BPA/BPS/BPF-free, lighter, and cheaper — great for younger toddlers whose grip strength is still developing or for families who don’t need insulation.
+Modern Tritan copolyester plastic is BPA/BPS/BPF-free, lighter, and cheaper — great for younger toddlers whose grip strength is still developing or for families who don’t need insulation.
 If your kid is a chronic bottle-dropper, stainless lasts longer.

 Are straws better than spouts for toddler water bottles?